Dunam

-A dunam (Ottoman Turkish, Arabic: دونم; dönüm; דונם; דונאם), also known as a donum or dunum and as the old, Turkish, or Ottoman stremma, was the Ottoman unit of area analogous in role (but not equal) to the Greek stremma or English acre, representing the amount of land that could be ploughed by a team of oxen in a day.
-The legal definition was "forty standard paces in length and breadth", but its actual area varied considerably from place to place, from a little more than 900 m2 in Ottoman Palestine to around 2,500 m2 in Iraq.
+A dunam (Ottoman Turkish, Arabic: دونم; dönüm; דונם; דונאם), also known as a donum or dunum, is a unit of measurement of area.
+Its origin, also known as the old dunam, Turkish dunam, or Ottoman stremma, was the Ottoman unit that roughly represented the amount of agricultural land that could be plowed by a team of oxen in a day.
+It is analogous in role (but not equivalent) to the stremma in Byzantine Greek units or the acre in the English system.
+The legal definition was "forty standard paces in length and breadth", but its actual area varied considerably from place to place, from a little more than 900 m2 in Ottoman Palestine to around 2500 m2 in Ottoman Iraq.

-The unit is still in use in many areas previously ruled by the Ottomans, although the new or metric dunam has been redefined as exactly one decare (1,000 m2), which is 1/10 hectare (1/10 × 10,000 m2), like the modern Greek royal stremma.
+The unit is still in use in many areas previously ruled by the Ottomans.
+The modern definition is standardized, and the current dunam (or new dunam, metric dunam) is defined as exactly 1000 m2.